No Bra: Characters

 Hideki is Masato's best friend.
-He is completely unaware that Yuki is a trans woman, and as such is constantly determined to make Masato fall in love with Yuki.
-Hideki is depicted as being quite large, using this trait to his advantage—at one point using his massive body as a human shield for Masato to carry away a drunken Yuki from an implied risk of assault and/ or harassment from her male peers.
+He is completely unaware that Yuki is trans, and as such is constantly determined to make Masato fall in love with Yuki.
+Hideki is depicted as being quite large, using this trait to his advantage—at one point using his massive body as a human shield for Masato to carry away a drunken Yuki from an implied risk of assault and/or harassment from her male peers.
 Hideki is also nicknamed "Hidepon" in the manga.